guaaur04/Wave_Portal/README.md

+## Wave Portal

+# Description
+Solidity Web3-based project where users can exchange ETH and send greetings using MetaMask Wallet and Ethereum testnet.
+Users are randomly selected to win ETH when they send "Waves" and greetings via the application.

+# Technologies

+Javascript, Solidity, Rinkeby Testnet, deployed on Replit

-# Basic Sample Hardhat Project
+## Basic Sample Hardhat Project

 This project demonstrates a basic Hardhat use case.
 It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.